 If we are discussing Tillandsia in general, then tend to have stiffer, more linear leaves.
 Leaf color ranges from a grayish green to a darker green and even hues of red.
 Producing funnel shaped blooms that consist of three sepals and petals.
 The lobes usually spread from the middle of the bracts.
 Tolerant to low temperatures above forty-five degrees, these plants can thrive inside the home or outdoors.
 Make sure they have plenty of light, but not direct sunlight and they are in an area with ample air flow.

-Belongs to the Bromeliaceae family.
+- Belongs to the Bromeliaceae family.

-Height ranges from 4 inches to 6.5 inches.
+- Height ranges from 4 inches to 6.5 inches.

-Width ranges from 4 inches to 6.5 inches.
+- Width ranges from 4 inches to 6.5 inches

-In the category or bromeliad and perennial.
+- In the category of bromeliad and perennial.

-Tends to have irregular growing pattern and more work to maintain.
+- Tends to have irregular growing pattern

-Leaves are usually coarse and evergreen.
+- Leaves are usually coarse and evergreen

-Tends to have showy characteristics and unusual in visual nature.
+- Tends to have showy blooms

-Flower colors can be white, yellow, blue, purple or pink.
+- Flower colors can be white, yellow, blue, purple or pink.

-Tends to have a tolerance for higher temps, humidity and lack of water.
+- Tends to have a tolerance for higher temps, humidity and lack of water

-Usually blooms in early to late spring.
+- Usually blooms in early to late spring

-Usually does well with dappled to full sun.
+- Usually does well with dappled to full sun